Bri Teresi Flaunts Killer Body In Daring Swimsuit That Leaves Little To The Imagination

 Instagram model Bri Teresi knows how to make just about any kind of bathing suit look good.
-In her latest Instagram update, she pushed the envelop by posing in a daring slingshot bathing suit that did not leave much to the imagination.
+In her latest Instagram update, she pushed the envelope by posing in a daring slingshot bathing suit that did not leave much to the imagination.

 Bri’s swimsuit was a shimmery shade of bright blue that complemented her tan skin.
-The front was a narrow piece of fabric that was shaped like the letter “V” that covered her nipples and went between her legs.
-A single silver ring detail was positioned on the fabric near her belly button.
+The front was a narrow piece of fabric shaped like the letter “V” that covered her nipples and went between her legs.
+A single silver ring detail was positioned on the fabric near her bellybutton.
 The number showed off plenty of the model’s breasts.
 The back was a thong, leaving plenty of her rear end on display.

-Bri’s hair was styled in beach waves, and she wore it with a deep side part.
+Bri’s hair was styled in beach waves, and she wore it with a deep side-part.

 The update consisted of two photos that captured Bri on the beach.
-She stood in front of large rocks with the ocean visible behind her.
+She stood in front of some large rocks and the ocean.
 The filter used on the image made the background appear mostly white, causing her fabulous figure to pop.

 Bri faced the camera in the first picture.
 She held one arm across her body while she gazed at the camera seductively.
 With one leg in front of the other, she showed off her curvy hips and toned thighs.
 She squeezed her breasts together with her upper arms, making her voluptuous chest hard to miss.